Peak Details

 What's included?

-- Complete Ground Transportation in Private automobile as stated in Itinerary
+- Complete Ground Transportation in Private automobiles as stated in Itinerary.

-- All essential trekking permit and Conservation Area Charges
+- All essential trekking permits and Conservation Area Charges.

 - Camping accommodation while climbing from Day 12 to Day 37.

-- Professional Trek Guide & Highly-experienced Team of climbing guide
+- Professional Trek Guide & Highly-experienced Team of climbing guides.

-- Essential Porters as well as kitchen helping team for camping
+- Essential Porters as well as kitchen helping teams for camping.

-- Complete camping equipment – Tent for dining, Latrine tent, Storehouse tent, Furniture for the expedition
+- Complete camping equipment – Tent for dining, Latrine tent, Storehouse tent, and Furniture for the expedition.

 What's not included?